ros2/ros2_documentation/source/Feature-Ideas.rst

 * Launch

-  * Support use case of using ``xacro`` to perform substitutions before passing the result containing parameters
-  * Use pytest for launch testing
   * Support for launching multi-node executables (i.e. manual composition)
   * Extend launch XML/YAML support: events and event handlers, tag namespaces and aliasing